 - Introduce thermal curtains and door curtains where required

 We are always here for you and your pet.
-If you are concerned about your pet this winter, please contact us.
+If you are concerned about your pet this winter, please contact us at Primrose Hill Veterinary Hospital.
 Our contact details can be found here.